0xHaas/talks/README.md

 Jonathan's Talks
 ===================

-I tend to talk about security, engineering, and diversity within InfoSec.
+I tend to talk about information security, software engineering, venture capital, and productivity.

 Check out my [speaker rider](./speaker-rider.md) if you'd like me to speak at your event!